French Press vs Drip Coffee Maker

 If you’re serving coffee to your party guests or colleagues, think about how many cups you’ll need to produce each time.

-But remember; unlike a drip machine a French press doesn’t have a heat plate so you won’t be able to keep your brew hot for for long.
+But remember; unlike your drip pot, the press doesn’t have a heat plate so you won’t be able to keep your brew hot for long.
 If you’re not drinking it straight away, all that coffee will go to waste (cold coffee = bitter coffee).
 However, if you do want to keep your French press coffee hot for longer, you can invest in a thermos.

-#5 - The Resulting Brew
+How The Resulting Brew Tastes

 If you’re serious about coffee, like we are, the taste of the final product is the most important factor in any decision you make regarding coffee.